This Twitter language guide can help anyone new to the Twittersphere by explaining the special lingo of tweeting in plain English.

 Timeline -- A Twitter timeline is a list of tweets that is dynamically updated, with the most recent appearing at the top.
 Each user has a timeline of tweets from the people they follow, which appears on their Twitter home page.
 The tweet list appearing there is called a "home timeline."
 Learn more in this Twitter timelines explainer or this tutorial on Twitter timeline tools.

-Top Tweets -- Top tweets are the tweets Twitter deems to be most popular at any moment based on a secret algorithm.
-Twitter describes top tweets as messages "that lots of people are interacting with and sharing via retweets, replies, and more."
+Top Tweets -- Top tweets are those Twitter deems to be most popular at any moment based on a secret algorithm.
+Twitter describes them as messages "that lots of people are interacting with and sharing via retweets, replies, and more."
 Top tweets are displayed under the Twitter handle @toptweets.

 Tos -- The Twitter TOS or Terms of Service is a legal document each user must accept when they create an account on Twitter.
 It outlines the rights and responsibilities for users on the social messaging service.
 Learn more about what is in the Twitter TOS.